federgraph/RiggVar-RG38/README.md

 The three implementations are called RotaForm1, RotaForm2, and RotaForm3.
 **RotaForm** was the name of the original standalone form where you could rotate the graph around 3 axis with the mouse.
-Now you can rotate pan and zoom on the touch screen as well.
+Now you can rotate, pan and zoom on the touch screen as well.
-The touchpad should works as well.
+The touchpad should work as well.
-When a variation of the drawing is done it should support input as well.
+When a variation of the drawing is done it should support input.

 ## Documentation Drawings